Richard Hatfield: Later years and death

 In 1990, he was appointed to the Senate of Canada by Governor General Ray Hnatyshyn, on the advice of Brian Mulroney.
 Soon after taking up his appointment, he was stricken with an inoperable brain tumour and died in 1991, at the age of 60.
 His memorial service, which was held at the Christ Church Cathedral in Fredericton, New Brunswick, was attended by Premiers and Prime Ministers, friends and opponents.

 Personal life

 It was a widely known open secret that Hatfield was gay; in the 1978 provincial election, New Brunswick Liberal Party leader Joseph Daigle attracted criticism for a campaign speech in which he referred to Hatfield as a "faded pansy".
 Janet Cawley of the Chicago Tribune called him, "a flamboyant, eccentric and controversial figure with a penchant for modern art, rock and roll, and New York night life".
 His critics nicknamed him "Disco Dick".
 Despite this, he never officially came out as such during his lifetime, and his sexual orientation only began to be discussed on the record in media and biographical sources after his death.
 Hatfield said of his bachelor lifestyle, "the nuclear family—one wife, two kids and one dog—looks nice on Christmas cards, but they pay an awful price".

+In 2019, it was alleged that during the 1940s, Hatfield fathered a child, John Hall, with Izetta "Toodie" McKeil, a young woman from Hatfield's hometown.